Breast Implant Revision Surgery: Considerations

 Please don’t risk it – come and see what we can work out for you.

-Dr Ben Burt, lower right, is our eyelid surgery specialist; all other Specialist Plastic Surgeons perform breast augmentation surgery or can provide a second opinion on Breast Surgery and Breast Implants.
-Ask our Patient Care Advisors which of our Breast Specialists is right for your revisional surgery – but if you are still at the investigative stages of breast augmentation and want to avoid a botched procedure, come see one of our highly knowledgeable Plastic Surgeons and Breast Specialists FIRST so you can get to know how we differ from other Surgeons and other groups.
+All our Specialist Plastic Surgeons perform breast augmentation surgery or can provide a second opinion on Breast Surgery and Breast Implants.
+Ask our Patient Care Coordinators which of our Specialist Plastic Surgeons on our team is right for your revisional surgery – but if you are still at the investigative stages of breast augmentation and want to avoid a botched procedure, come see one of our highly knowledgeable Plastic Surgeons and Specialist Plastic Surgeons on our team FIRST so you can get to know how we differ from other Surgeons and other groups.
 There IS a notable difference – and if you speak with one of our breast experts, we know you’ll have confidence that you’ll be in the right hands and right clinic for your breast procedure (Breast Reduction, Breast Lift, Breast Augmentation) or other plastic surgery/cosmetic surgery procedure.

 Please phone us if you would like to meet a Specialist Plastic Surgeon to find out what makes a high-quality augmentation, breast lift, implant replacement or revision surgery.